 Defects identified during the road tests are not included with the static inspection defects to maintain consistency with previous audits where road tests were not part of the audit.
 Details of any road test defects found are shown in the "Road Test Defects" tab of the attached spreadsheet.

-No road test defects were found this audit compared to none last audit.
+One road test defect was found this audit compared to none last audit.
 A historical summary of road test defects, including those that would render a bus out of service, is shown in Table 9.